zakodium-oss/react-iframe-bridge/README.md

 # react-iframe-bridge

-React hooks and components to work with iframe-bridge
+React hooks and components to work with [iframe-bridge](https://github.com/cheminfo/iframe-bridge).